plomino/PlominoDoc/docs/fields.rst

     :Value:
         .PT template id
     :Purpose:
         The custom .pt template to use to render the field.
-See Advanced features -- Field template.
+See :ref:`field-templates`.
 Validation formula
     :Value:
         Python code